Generalized Darmois-Israel junction conditions: Introduction

 Since its discovery, \eqref{DIJunction} has found numerous applications in a plethora of gravitational topics, being primarily used to govern the construction of spacetime geometries obtained by a `cut-and-paste' approach with $\Sigma$ as the locus of identification.
 These geometries include thin-shell wormholes \cite{Visser} (and their other variants such as gravastars \cite{Mazur,Uchikata}), static and dynamical stellar models \cite{Fayos,Fayos:1996} like the Oppenheimer-Snyder solution \cite{Oppenheimer} describing gravitational collapse, as well as domain wall configurations \cite{Blau} separating true and false vacua in cosmology.

 In recent years, there have been interesting explorations of generalizing \eqref{DIJunction} to the wider context of gravitational theories beyond Einstein's theory which we can consider to be a long-distance, effective description connected to some presumably UV-complete framework of quantum gravity such as string theory.
 When interpreted as such, from the effective field theory perspective, it is natural to consider adding higher-derivative terms to the Einstein-Hilbert action.
 Models that have attracted interest include supergravity, $\mathcal{F}(R)$-theories, Gauss-Bonnet gravity, etc. Accordingly, there has been a small number of different proposals for how \eqref{DIJunction} should be modified in several contexts.
 For example, junction conditions were proposed in \cite{SenoFR,Sasaki,Olmo} for $\mathcal{F}(R)$ gravity, and in \cite{Reina,Berezin} for quadratic gravity.
+However, we find these results to be incomplete as they miss contributions which can only be seen with a proper and careful treatment of terms involving products of the step function, Dirac delta function, and their derivatives.
+For example, consider the case that the extrinsic curvature is discontinuous across a hypersurface: $K_{ij} = K^-_{ij} + [K_{ij}] \Theta(n) $, where $n$ is the normal coordinate and $\Theta$ is the step function \cite{SenoFR,Mars} with $\Theta(0^-)=0$, $\Theta(0^+) =1$ and $K^\pm_{ij} \equiv K_{ij} (0^\pm) $.
+The Gauss-Codazzi relation $R = \hat{R} - K^2 - 2\partial_n K - K_{ab}K^{ab}$ implies that \be R = R^+ \Theta + R^- (1 - \Theta) - [K_{ab}][ K^{ab}] (\Theta^2 - \Theta). \ee Naively, one may take \be \Theta^2 = \Theta. \ee However the field equations in higher derivative gravity theory imply that generally, these terms are not isolated.
+Instead, they appear together with delta functions and their derivatives (this will be discussed extensively below in Section \ref{GJC}).
+As a result, \eq{tht} cannot be taken prematurely from the outset as was assumed in \cite{SenoFR,Mars}.
+In fact, in any sensible regularization of the delta function, we have $\delta(n) = \Theta'(n)$ and $ \int dn\,\,\, \Theta^n(n) \delta(n) = \frac{1}{n+1}. $ This implies that in the distributional sense,

+In Section \ref{411} below, we show how the correct treatment of the $(\Theta^2 -\Theta)$-term in \eq{T2one} leads to contributons of the form $[K_{ij}][K_{ab}][K^{ab}]$ in the junction conditions of the $R^2$-theory.
+Such contributions were missed in the literature \cite{SenoFR,Sasaki,Reina}.
+As products of singular distributions is unavoidable in higher derivative gravity and the handling of them are subtle, one of the key motivations of this work is to provide a consistent mathematical framework for the derivation of the junction conditions.

 In this paper, we present a general method to derive the appropriate junction conditions for gravitational theories with higher-order derivative terms by integrating the bulk equations of motion across the infinitesimal width of the singular surface $\Sigma$, in the same spirit as was done in the foundational paper of Israel in \cite{Israel}.
 Fundamentally, asserting an equivalence between both sides of the field equations in the sense of distribution translates to ensuring the convergence of the integral which is now much more complicated by virtue of the higher-order differential operators.
 Completing the integral then yields the generalized junction conditions compatible with a Dirac $\delta$-distribution carried by the energy-momentum tensor.